Kristy McPherson: Early life and amateur career

 A native of South Carolina, McPherson was diagnosed with Still's disease at age 11, which is a form of juvenile idiopathic arthritis.
 Confined mostly to bed and unable to walk for a year, she was told she would no longer be able to compete in any sport that required jumping or running.
 As a result, she took up golf and played on the boys' golf team at her high school.
 She earned a golf scholarship to the University of South Carolina, and recorded seven victories in her four-year collegiate career.
-McPherson graduated in 2003 with a bachelor's degree in Sports and Entertainment Management.
-In 2003, McPherson was awarded the Honda Inspiration Award which is given to a collegiate athlete "who has overcome hardship and was able to return to play at the collegiate level".
-She overcame Stills Disease, and rebounded to become an accomplished golfer.
+McPherson graduated in 2003 with a bachelor's degree in sports and entertainment management.
+In 2003, McPherson was awarded the Honda Inspiration Award, which is given to a collegiate athlete "who has overcome hardship and was able to return to play at the collegiate level".
+She overcame Still's disease, and rebounded to become an accomplished golfer.